top of page

 EMC, or electromagnetic compatibility, is a term used in electronics to describe the ability of a device or system to operate without interfering with other nearby devices or being interfered with by them due to electromagnetic radiation.

-This division involves understanding and managing EMI sources like power lines, radio frequencies and digital signals, electromagnetic immunity or susceptibility, on the other hand, is the part of EMC focuses on how well a device can function when exposed to electromagnetic fields and ensures that electronic devices can still work properly, even when facing external electromagnetic interference.
+This division involves understanding and managing EMI sources like power lines, radio frequencies and digital signals.
+Electromagnetic immunity or susceptibility, on the other hand, is the part of EMC which focuses on how well a device can function when exposed to electromagnetic fields and ensures that electronic devices can still work properly, even when facing external electromagnetic interference.

 This is important as the number of electronic devices around us increases, making the electromagnetic environment more complex and challenging.